LisaHJung/Part-6-Troubleshooting-Beginner-Level-Elasticsearch-Errors/README.md

 ```
 Expected response from Elastcsearch:

-Elasticsearch returns a 200-sucess response and shows top 10 hits with documents whose category field contains the value called "Entertainment" and the date field contains the value "2018-04-12".
+Elasticsearch returns a 200-sucess response and shows top 10 hits with documents whose category field contains the value called "ENTERTAINMENT" and the date field contains the value "2018-04-12".

 ![image](https://user-images.githubusercontent.com/60980933/125475511-cdb63c4b-8417-434f-9bb7-64361d5dc8ab.png)

-### Errors Associated with Aggregations
+### Errors Associated with Aggregations and Mapping

 **Error 1: 400-error parsing_exception**

 Suppose you want to get the summary of all categories that exist in our dataset.
-Since this requires summarizing your data, you decide to send an aggregations request.
+Since this requires summarizing your data, you decide to send the following aggregations request:

 ```
 GET news_headlines/_search